A few specific research directions that I am currently interested in include (1) general-purpose methods for computing persistent relative

 and persistence module of a pair of topological spaces equipped with arbitrary filtrations.
 The only restriction on these filtrations

 is that the inclusion of spaces is preserved at each level.
-To our knowledge, there are no existing algorithms to perform this
+This is the most general formulation of Persistent Relative homology, and

 --